 Enclosed by high ornamental gates and shaded for most of the day, the courtyard is planted with ferns, hostas and ornamental evergreen shrubs that provide interest throughout the year.
-This includes four pyramid box.
 Hanging baskets adorn the vertical surfaces of the courtyard during the summer months.

+The clematis ‘Perle D’Azure’ adorns the pergola through which one passes to access the shade garden.
 Designed in 2003 and replanted in 2017, the Shade Garden has a formal appearance.
-Box hedging and topaired forms provide neat structures that offer a contrast to a planting of variegated grasses and bergenias.
-Two huge ferns are grown in central positions on each side of the space.
+Two huge ferns grow in central positions on each side of the space.
+These offer a contrast to the planting of bergenias and variegated grasses.
 From a seat positioned at one end of the garden it is possible to look out on the abundance of the Gravel Walk.

 The garden is formal in appearance and divided into five beds edged with golden oregano.
 Vegetables, fruit and flowers are all grown organically.
 The fully restored 36ft long greenhouse is used to grow heritage tomatoes, cucumber, melons and ‘Black Hamburg’ grapes.